QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 		#example how to extract a variable by name from the simulation, call as often as needed with different variable names
 		rpm = QBLIB.getCustomData_at_num(b"Rotational Speed [rpm]",0,0)

-		#example of how to assign a double array with length [5], filled with zeros, to retrieve the return value from advanceController()
+		#assign the c-type double array 'ctr_vars' with length [6], initialized with zeros
 		ctr_vars = (c_double * 5)(0);

-		#advancing the controller
+		#advance the turbine controller and store the controller signals in the array 'ctr_vars'
 		QBLIB.advanceController_at_num(ctr_vars,0)

-		#passing the controller signals to the actuators of the turbine
+		#passthe controller signals in 'ctr_vars' to the turbine by calling setControlVars_at_num(ctr_vars,0)
 		QBLIB.setControlVars_at_num(ctr_vars,0)

-		#print out a few recorded values, in this case torque, tower bottom force along z (weight force) and rpm
+		#print out a few of the recorded data, in this case torque, tower bottom force along z (weight force) and rpm
 		print(ctr_vars[0],loads[2],rpm)

 		#advance the simulation
 		QBLIB.advanceTurbineSimulation()

+	#the simulation loop ends here after all 'number_of_timesteps have been evaluated

-	#storing the project as DTU_10MW_Demo.qpr, open this file to view the results of the simulation inside QBlade's GUI
+	#storing the finished simulation in a project as DTU_10MW_Demo_finished.qpr, you can open this file to view the results of the simulation inside QBlade's GUI
 	QBLIB.storeProject(b"./DTU_10MW_Demo_finished.qpr")

-	#closing the instance to free memory
+	#closing the QBlade instance to free memory
 	QBLIB.closeInstance()

-	#unloading the library
+	#unloading the QBlade library
 	del QBLIB.QB_LIB

 Sample Script Loading the SLI in Python
 ***************************************

-The script *QBladeLibImport.py* that loads the QBlade library into Python and imports its functionality is shown below.
-Since the library is loaded upon calling the scripts function :code:`loadLibrary()` the imported library functions are defined as *global*, to make them available outside of the :code:`loadLibrary()` scope.
-This needs to be adapted, depending on the environment in which you plan the run the SIL interface.
+The script *QBladeLibImport.py* which loads the QBlade library into Python and imports its functionality is shown below.
+Since the QBlade library is loaded upon calling the function :code:`loadLibrary()` defined in the script, the imported library functions are defined as *global*, to make them available outside of the function scope of :code:`loadLibrary()`.
+This script is imported into the

 .. code-block:: python